-Previously, a person going into retirement was obliged to hand over their pension fund to a Life Insurance company in return for an income for life.
+Previously, a person going into retirement was obliged to hand over their private or company pension to a Life Insurance company in return for an income for life.
 This was called an annuity.
 Recently the Government changed the rules and now it is no longer necessary to buy an annuity.
 Annuities were a massive source of profit for the life and pension industry.

 However, we are seeing a new scandal emerge.
 When you bought the annuity the company should have sourced the best contract for you or advised you to do so.
 In many cases, they failed to enquire as to health and lifestyle and offered only their own company’s product.
 In many cases, this was not the best option.

 Also if you had any health issues when you took out the annuity you should have received an enhanced annuity or put simply, more money each year.
-If you were never asked the health questions before setting the annuity you could be losing thousands in income.
+If you were never asked the health questions before setting the annuity, you could be losing a substantial portion of your retirement income.